yourbrolol/Chattd/dev/tasks.md

 **Critical:**

-- Isolate tabs more aggresively
 - Finish application system

 **Importaant:**

-- Change data-related-room to data-related-tab
-- Add working user avatars (and connect them)
+- After accepting an app, immediately add the user to the room

 **Minor:**

-- Add a logout button
 - Update chats pane more often / connect it to a script
-- Move user's messages to the right of the room tab
 - Let anonymous (unlogged) clients to view Public / Unlisted rooms and to chat in Public rooms

 **Probing**